Kedhar193/SurveyApplication/README.md

 # full-stack-projects-2

+## Overview

+  - This Survey Application allows admin to create surveys .
+Users can give response to the surveys .
+Application incorporates proper authentication and authorization .

+## Features
+  - User authorization

+  - Role based authentication

+  - Survey creation .
+Each survey can have any number of questions and each question can have any number of options (dynamic questions and options).

+  - Password Encryption

+  - Response submition

+  - Data base integration

+## Technologies Used

+  -Spring Boot

+  -Html , Css , Javascript

+  -Thymeleaf

+  -Spring Security

+  -Spring Data Jpa

+  -Hibernate

+  -MySql

+## Demo

 A comprehensive Survey Application with role based authentication (Admin and User roles).

 - The home page of the application has two links one for login and one for signup